material-motion/material-motion/concepts/patterns.md

 In this example, `CustomBehavior` represents the concept of Intention.
 The `animate` function can be executed by a separate system.

 Intentions can be associated with any number of **targets**.
 A target is the object or value to which an Intention is applied.

-> We’re careful to use the word Intention rather than animation in this pattern.
-The word Intention can describe Gestures, Physical Simulation, and other Primitives.
-For example, an element could be both draggable and asked to fade in.
-Runtimes that think in terms of Intention can more easily coordinate rich, interactive motion.

 Consider this pseudo-code: